Travel Vaccines and Advice for Seychelles

 Seychelles is made up of 115 islands located in the Indian Ocean off of East Africa.
 The country is known for its spectacular beaches made of white sand and bright blue waters.

 There are lavish resorts and family-run guesthouses that allow visitors to watch sunsets over rolling hills.
-For those who love wildlife, Seychelles is a gold mind.
+For those who love wildlife, Seychelles is a gold mine.
 Travelers will find sea turtles, tropical birds and coral reefs filled with colorful fish and sharks.

 Do I Need Vaccines for Seychelles?